sametmax/django-quicky/README.md

     def home(request):
         ...

-If you don't do this, some decorators will ne be executed as `@view` bypass decorators applied before it and `@url` by pass decorators after it.
+If you don't do this, some decorators will never be executed as `@view` bypass decorators applied before it and `@url` by pass decorators after it.

 Also, the order in which you declare your fonction matters, just like patterns order matter in `urls.py`.
 So avoid putting global matching urls such as `@url('^$')` at the begining of `views.py`, otherwise this view will be used all the times, since the others will never have a chance to match.